bluerose73/OmniSTORM/README.md

 OmniSTORM is a MATLAB app for STORM super-resolution microscopy, featuring a GUI and GPU acceleration.

+The GPU acceleration only supports Windows platform and Nvidia GPUs.

-## How to Use
+## Install

+OmniSTORM requires MATLAB R2024a or higher.

+Download `OmniSTORM-vXX.mlappinstall` from Releases and run it.

+## Run from Source

 1. Add `Functions` and `ThirdParty` and subfolders to MATLAB PATH
 2. Double-click OmniSTORM.mlapp in the file explorer, or open it in MATLAB.
 3. Click "Load Image" if the raw image is a single file; Click "Load Multi-File Image" if the image are multiple files in a folder.
 Supported format: TIFF and DCIMG.
 4. Click "Run".
 5. If the number of emitters are too many or too few, adjust the `Threshold`.

-The GPU acceleration only supports Windows platform and Nvidia GPUs.

 ## Credits